McMuellermilch/maid-cli/README.md

 The config file is far from finished.
 For now, you can specify one property in it: `cleanRules`

-`cleanRules` is an array of objects, which contains all the rule for maid on where and what to clean.
+`cleanRules` is an array of objects, which contains all the rules for maid on where and what to clean.
 Each object in this list will represent one rule.
 A rule indicates what to clean.
 Restrictions can be added to specify in which cases (specific filenames, specific file-extensions, specific folders only, ...) maid will go ahead and actually clean.
 The following fields can be defined as of now:

 - `pattern (String)`: A regular expression to describe how the filename should look (e.g. `"^Test"` will filter all files starting with "Test")
 - `fileExtension (String-Array)`: A list of file extension to limit the files to be cleaned (e.g. `".png"` - include the `.`)